My Reading Groups - Useful Information

 📚 It's always nice to SHARE non-borrowed books amongst the group members if you don't plan on keeping/reading them.

 📚 Sourcing your Books: Hucclecote has a library where you can borrow your book for free if you are/become a library member (plus an ex-stock book sale where books cost £1 or £2 approx).
 There are also two Charity shops where you can buy a cheap second hand book.
 Longlevens also has a library.
-Online World of Books offers good priced preloved books.
+Online World of Books and Vinted offer good priced preloved books.

 FAQ's